 Evidence-based and promising programs from the FSA Approved Programs Guide specifically for female offenders are considered essential practices.
-If an institution has resources to deliver programming, institutions will select from gender-responsive programs contained in the FSA Approved Programs Guide.
-If an institution identifies a program need area for which a gender-responsive program does not exist, the Regional Female Offender Coordinator should contact Central Office for program development consultation.
+If an institution has resources to deliver programming, institutions will select from programs responsive to the needs of females contained in the FSA Approved Programs Guide.
+If an institution identifies a program need area for which a female specific program does not exist, the Regional Female Offender Coordinator should contact Central Office for program development consultation.